fen-x/OMM/README.md

 OMM is a **o**ne **m**ore **m**apper that helps to map JSON and property list objects to Swift instances.

 It is now updated to Swift 2.2.
-The latest version compatibile to Swift 2.1 is [0.4](https://github.com/fen-x/OMM/releases/tag/v0.4.0).
+The latest version compatible to Swift 2.1 is [0.4](https://github.com/fen-x/OMM/releases/tag/v0.4.0).

 * [Features](#features)
 * [Quick Start](#quick-start)